e7h4n/foolish/README.md

 1. Concat all `.js` files in your project directory (except `node_modules`) to `dist/app.js`. `main.js` will at head and `run.js` will be the last.
 2. Compile `main.less` to `dist/app.css`.
 3. Find assets which refrenced by `index.html` and `dist/app.css`, copy them to `dist` directory.
-4. Reversion them all.
-5. If there is a `--prefix` parameter, all resource will add it.

 ## FAQ